571528/DAT153-Oblig2/README.md

 classmate_3

-Use these same image names to remove a classmate
+Use these same image names to remove a classmate *fixed

-App crashes if quiz is started before adding a classmate
+App crashes if quiz is started before adding a classmate *fixed

+MISSING:

+ Tests
+ Access preferences through app